plasmacel/makekit/README.md

 ### Visual Studio (Windows, macOS)

-1. Download and install Visual Studio from the link https://visualstudio.microsoft.com Don't forget to check the `Visual C++ tools for CMake` component under the `Individual components` tab at the installation
+1. Download and install Visual Studio from the link https://visualstudio.microsoft.com or https://visualstudio.microsoft.com/vs/features/cplusplus
+    Don't forget to check the `Visual C++ tools for CMake` component under the `Individual components` tab at the installation
 2. Perform the steps in **Visual C++ toolchain with LLVM/clang (clang-cl)**
 3. Create a directory for your project and copy the `CMakeLists.txt` and `CMakeSettings.json` files to it.